remotion-dev/remotion/packages/docs/docs/visualize-audio.md

 _Part of the `@remotion/media-utils` package of helper functions._

-This function takes in `AudioData` (preferrably fetched by the [`useAudioData()`](/docs/use-audio-data) hook) and processes it in a way that makes visualizing the audio that is playing at the current frame easy.
+This function takes in `AudioData` (preferably fetched by the [`useAudioData()`](/docs/use-audio-data) hook) and processes it in a way that makes visualizing the audio that is playing at the current frame easy.

 ## Arguments